mrmodise/senepe/README.md

 ### End-to-end Tests
 To execute e2e tests: ```ng e2e```.
 WIP

+### Documentation
+Documentation for this project has been generated using @Compodoc.
+This is available under the `documentation` folder.
+Very useful to understand the code base.

 ### Summary

-¡`ng serve -o` for a dev server.
+`ng serve -o` for a dev server.
 App will open at `http://localhost:4200/`.

 For back-end code `cd backend` and `mvn package` to package the back-end code. ``java -jar target/senepe-0.0.1-SNAPSHOT.jar`` to execute the back-end code.
 REST API launches on port 8088.
 All routes are secured excluding `/auth`